 The term “Contractor” in corporations often refers to an individual, performing work for a company while not on the payroll as an employee, having no taxes, benefits or deductions taken from their pay and not covered by any form of insurance.
 The company issues a purchase order to the individual at an hourly rate and submits a Form 1099 to the US government reporting what the contractor is paid for services.
 The contractor must self-insure during the contract period and pay taxes on the money earned at the end of the tax year.

-Recently there has been a dramatic decrease in the use of individuals as contractors in large government contracting corporations due to class action law suits brought by individuals who maintained they were utilized as employees without the associated benefits.
-The existing contractor work force was either offered permanent positions or released.
+The use of individuals as contractors in large government contracting corporations has been limited due to class action law suits brought by contracting individuals who maintained they were utilized as employees without the associated benefits.
+As a result, in many companies the existing contractor work force was either offered permanent positions or released.
 Since that time, the use of contractors by large government prime contractors has been principally in specialty roles.

 Corporations may also utilize the term “Contractors” when referring to companies in the manner defined by Definition 2, below.
 It is common for large prime contractors to use the term to describe themselves, their competition or co-equal teaming partners in joint ventures.
 When this 2nd definition is used it refers to a company, duly registered with the state and the federal government.